sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 If you recall, we enabled `Allow data editing in explore mode`.
 Lets test that.

-In the Workbook / Sharing change the Viewer to use the `Explore` role:
+In the workbook / Sharing change the Viewer to use the `Explore` role:

 <img src="assets/it18.png" width="600"/>